 GBL_HLTH 320-1 – Qualitative Research Methods in Global HealthThis reading intensive course will provide a theoretical foundation and the skills central to qualitative methods for public health research.
 We will focus on developing and conducting focus groups and individual interviews.
 Course assignments will provide the opportunity to exercise these skills and those necessary to developing a research proposal, ethnographic field notes, and data collection tools.
 Further, students will learn the benefits and challenges associated with transcribing, managing, coding, analyzing, and presenting qualitative data.
 Central to this course is the ethical and methodological issues related to creating qualitative data with people through their stories.

 GBL_HLTH 390 – Native American Health Research and PreventionNative nations in what is currently the United States are continuously seeking to understanding and undertake the best approaches to research and prevention with their communities.
 This course introduces students to the benefits and barriers to various approaches to addressing negative health outcomes and harnessing positive social determinants of health influencing broader health status.
+Important concepts to guide our understanding of these issues will include settler colonialism, colonialism, sovereignty, social determinants of health, asset-based perspectives, and decolonizing research.
 Students will engage in a reading-intensive, discussion-based seminar, drawing upon research and scholarship from a variety of disciplines including public health, Native American and Indigenous Studies, anthropology, sociology, history, nursing, and medicine.

 GBL_HLTH 390-21 – Community Based Participatory ResearchOftentimes we hear of research done on communities.
 Community-based participatory research (CBPR) is a research paradigm that challenge researchers to conducted research with communities.
 In this reading intense discussion-based course, we will learn the historical and theoretical foundations, and the key principles of CBPR.
 Students will be introduced to methodological approaches to building community partnerships, research planning, and data sharing.
 Real-world applications of CBPR in health will be studied to illustrate the benefits and challenges.
 Further, this course will address culturally appropriate interventions, working with diverse communities, and ethical considerations in CBPR.